wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 The first step is to take measurements in the 3D mesh and corresponding points in Google Earth.
 Use the [Point Picking](http://www.cloudcompare.org/doc/wiki/index.php?title=Point_picking) tool to select two points that are visible in both the data and Google Earth.
 The _2 Points Label_ in CloudCompare will display the distance between the points just as the _Ruler_ does in Google Earth.
 Taking the ratio of the distances, I found that the points in the mesh needed to be scaled up by a factor of 13.947.

-Scale the points in the mesh by selecting Edit $/rightarrow$ [Multiply/Scale](http://www.cloudcompare.org/doc/wiki/index.php?title=Multiply/Scale) (make sure "Mesh" is highlighted in the DB Tree menu).
+Scale the points in the mesh by selecting Edit $\rightarrow$ [Multiply/Scale](http://www.cloudcompare.org/doc/wiki/index.php?title=Multiply/Scale) (make sure "Mesh" is highlighted in the DB Tree menu).
 In the dialog box, enter the scale factor found in the previous step.
 If you re-measure the points in the mesh they should match the distances in Google Earth.
 The scale factor could be improved by taking measurements between several pairs of points and averaging, but we're just trying to estimate the volume of some dirt here.

 The SfM tool doesn't have any information about direction, so we need to provide a local reference system.
 We need to set an $x,y,z$ coordinate system, so I chose the $x$-axis to align with the edge of the road closest to the ocean, and the $z$-axis perpendicular to the road.
 To align the road with the CloudCompare coordinate system, the first step is to select one point to be the origin $(0,0,0)$.
 Pick a point on the white line close to the washout area such as point #1 shown here.

 ![](/assets/img/california-tumbles-into-the-sea/vector-alignment.jpg)

 All points will be rotated around this point, so it needs to be close to the opening, but on the edge of the road.
-Click Edit $/rightarrow$ Apply Transformation $/rightarrow$ Axis, Angle in the dialog box.
+Click Edit $\rightarrow$ Apply Transformation $\rightarrow$ Axis, Angle in the dialog box.
 Make sure that Rotation axis and Rotation angle values are all set to zero, then enter the coordinates for the first point in Translation, check "Apply inverse transformation" and then OK.

 ![translation](/assets/img/california-tumbles-into-the-sea/translation.png)